mhaidli/mhaidli.github.io/contact.md

 excerpt: "About Me..."
 ---

-## Contact Information

 The easiest way to contact me is through email.
-Feel free to shoot me an email at mhaidli@umich.edu.
+Feel free to shoot me an email at mhaidli at umich dot edu.
 I will answer as soon as I can.